Jam-Iko/wiki-cs50w/README.md

+# Wiki

-# Wiki as Project 1 for for CS50’s Web Programming with Python and JavaScript 2020
+Created as Project 1 for for CS50’s Web Programming with Python and JavaScript 2020

 ### Specification